Martin O'Brien (humanitarian)

-Prior to 2004 O’Brien worked for 17 years co-ordinating the work of the Committee on the Administration of Justice (CAJ), an organisation dedicated to securing the highest standards in the administration of justice in Northern Ireland.
+Prior to joining Atlantic Philanthropies, O’Brien worked for 17 years co-ordinating the work of the Committee on the Administration of Justice (CAJ), an organisation dedicated to securing the highest standards in the administration of justice in Northern Ireland.
 As executive director of the CAJ, O'Brien helped to secure strong human rights provisions in the 1998 Good Friday Peace Agreement supported by most parties, that set forth a timetable and a structure to create a new power-sharing government in Northern Ireland.
 It was during O’Brien’s tenure in 1998 that the CAJ was awarded the prestigious Council of Europe Human Rights Prize in recognition of its contribution to protecting and promoting human rights in Northern Ireland.

 O’Brien has written, spoken and publicly campaigned on a wide range of civil liberties issues.
-He has been involved in the campaign to secure a Bill of Rights for Northern Ireland.
-O’Brien has brought concerns about the abuse of human rights in NI to international audiences, including the United Nations.
+He has brought concerns about the abuse of human rights in NI to international audiences, including the United Nations.

 O’Brien received his degree in Sociology and Social Administration from Queen's University Belfast in 1987.
 In 1996, he was awarded a Master's degree in human rights law.
 In May 1999, Notre Dame College presented him with an honorary Doctorate in recognition of his work to promote justice and peace in Northern Ireland.

 O'Brien is the cofounder of several organisations, including Youth for Peace; the Irish Network for Nonviolent Action Training and Education (INNATE); and Kilcranny House, a rural education centre committed to healing the divisions which exist in Northern Ireland.

 O’Brien was one of four recipients of the Reebok Human Rights Award in 1992 in recognition of his contribution to the protection of human rights.
-His work has also been honoured by Human Rights Watch, which selected him as one of 12 international human rights monitors for 1992.
+His work has also been honoured by Human Rights Watch, which selected him as one of 12 international human rights monitors for 1992 and by the Lawyers Committee for Human Rights (now Human Rights First).